We are still OPEN and AVAILABLE to help you during the pandemic. We're following all DHHS protocols, and look forward to help you soon!

 People often fear the worst when they hear their doctor or physiotherapist mention the words ‘disc’.
 However, MRI studies have been done where healthy individuals with no pain have been scanned and they have bulging discs, and some people who have had ongoing pain on scan have no bulging discs.
 The presence of a bulging disc on MRI may or may not correlate with your symptoms and it is your symptoms that matter most to us.
 Main message is to not stress about what the imaging shows you, and treat the presenting symptoms and dysfunction.
 We don't treat pictures, we treat you!

 I've had a bad back for years, can you help me?

 Absolutely.
 We'll do everything we can to help you.
-Just because its been sore for year, doesn't mean its not able to improve.
+Just because it's been sore for years, doesn't mean it's not able to improve.
 Many years of research and progressions in imaging technology have not really improved the incidence or prevalence of low back pain in the community.
 At Melbourne Sports Physiotherapy, we take a very practical approach to treating low back pain.
 Keeping it simple has been our best treatment philosophy for low back pain, combined with following what the current medical research tells us.